12Sapphire/12Sapphire.github.io/README.md

 ## About me
-I started electronics and coding when I was 9 years old.
+I started electronics and coding when I was 9.
 I used a software called "P5js".
 It is like javascript but is used for art and education.

 I used to learn from computer scientist Daniel Shiffman's youtube channel called [The Coding Train](https://www.youtube.com/@TheCodingTrain).
 More specifically, his [p5js playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
 I made a [tree using fractals](https://editor.p5js.org/F12/sketches/Db1CgRsBo), [abstract art using random](https://editor.p5js.org/F12/sketches/-IKibwxcz), [drawing game](https://editor.p5js.org/F12/sketches/vHkDAzvx-)s, + plus more.(etc)